apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   were already quite short.
 * The Viper Drive uses in Space-Laser Tag are all pretty dialogue-dependent, so I left those alone.
+* Chadd's movement in Swamp Bro could probably be improved, but most of the "blockers" are shared animations like climbing ledges and so on, so they've been left entirely alone.
+* The Boosty-Jammer elevator in Floodmoor Basin has also been left alone, since it was already pretty good speedwise, and I didn't feel like messing with its more-complicated animation sequences.
+* The bomb conveyor in Capture the Frag has been left alone, since it can end up clipping through other conveyors and causing dialogue skips if sped up.
 * The Desolation's Edge mission "Transaction-Packed" has been left alone.
   I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.